 Carol Crawford has been with the College since the Center was established in 2007.
-She was previously employed by Midway College as Program Coordinator of the Organizational Management Program for the School of Career Development at Midway College.
-Carol returned to school as a non-traditional student and graduated magna cum laude from Midway College, Midway, Kentucky, with a B.A. in Organizational Management December 2000.
+She was previously employed by Midway College as Program Coordinator for the Organizational Management Program for the School of Career Development at Midway University.
+Carol returned to school as a non-traditional student and graduated magna cum laude from Midway University, Midway, Kentucky, with a B.A. in Organizational Management December 2000.

-She currently serves as president of the Georgetown-Scott County Community Connection Board and is a member of the Scott County Chamber of Commerce Leadership Development Committee, Leadership Scott County Steering Committee after having graduated from Leadership Scott County in May of 2012.
-Ms. Crawford also participated in BCTC Leadership Academy and served on the BCTC Leadership Academy Board for three years.
+She is past president and secretary of the Georgetown-Scott County Community Connection Board and is a current member of the Scott County Chamber of Commerce Leadership Development Committee, Leadership Scott County Steering Committee after having graduated from Leadership Scott County in May of 2012.
+She currently serves on the Georgetown/Scott County Chamber Economic Development Committee.
+Carol also participated in BCTC Leadership Academy and served on the BCTC Leadership Academy Board for three years.

 Contact: email@example.com or call (502)570-6357